danybeam/ToDo-spec/Task Specification.md

 ### Switches

+1. SWITCHES are a special  kind of PROPERTY
-1. SWITCHES MUST be prefixed by the character '+'.
+2. SWITCHES MUST be prefixed by the character '+'. (e.g. +isRepeatable)
-2. SWITCHES MUST NOT have a space between their prefix and their LABEL
+3. SWITCHES MUST NOT have a space between their prefix and their LABEL